kent812/Pokemon-TCG_API_BALALIO/README.md

 Quick Start

 Open the application:
--Simply open index.php in your web browser
+-First you must open xampp to run the code in you vscode.
--No server setup required!
+-Simply open localhost/index.php in your web browser -No server setup required!

 Create an account: